 DAC Knowledge Mobilization Consultation Supports Successful Grant Application

 In 2023, the Diabetes Action Canada Knowledge Mobilization (KM) Consultation Service launched.
-The program, led by Dr. Monika Kastner and Julie Makarski is designed to help research teams successfully integrate KM tools into their research projects.
+The program, led by Dr. Monika Kastner and Julie Makarski, is designed to help research teams successfully integrate KM tools into their projects.

-That’s why the DAC team is thrilled to have the first funded research project to come out of the consultation program.
-Dr. Osnat Melamed from INTERPID lab at the Centre for Addiction and Mental Health in Toronto worked with the DAC KM team on her grant, Helping Women with Diabetes Quit Smoking: A Gender-Informed Approach to Brain Health, which was recently funded by the Canadian Institutes for Health Research Knowledge Synthesis and Mobilization Grants on Brain Health and Reduction of Risk for Age-related Cognitive Impairment
+That’s why the DAC team is thrilled to announce the first funded research project to come out of the consultation program.
+Dr. Osnat Melamed from INTREPID Lab at the Centre for Addiction and Mental Health in Toronto worked with the DAC KM team on her grant, Helping Women with Diabetes Quit Smoking: A Gender-Informed Approach to Brain Health, which was recently funded by the Canadian Institutes for Health Research Knowledge Synthesis and Mobilization Grants on Brain Health and Reduction of Risk for Age-related Cognitive Impairment

 The plan is to look at the research literature to find women-specific programs that are available for smoking.
 Then, the team will look for ways to tailor this further for women with diabetes through consultation with Patient Partners and a multidisciplinary research and clinical care team.